trukhinyuri/d2-vscode/README.md

 ## Install

 You can install using the extension sidebar or by going to the [Visual Studio Marketplace Website](https://marketplace.visualstudio.com/items?itemName=terrastruct.d2) and clicking "Install".

+## Code Completion Features

+The extension provides intelligent code completion that understands D2 syntax:

+### Shape Completions
+Type any letter to see shape suggestions.
+After typing `shape:`, you'll see all available shapes like `square`, `circle`, `cylinder`, `cloud`, etc.

+For nested shapes, the extension provides full path suggestions.
+If you have a shape `Backbone` inside `Middle`, typing "Back" will suggest `Middle.Backbone` to ensure valid references.

+The completion system intelligently prioritizes existing shapes over new suggestions.
+When you type "AIS" and there's already a `Middle.AIS` shape, it will appear first and be preselected, making it faster to reference existing elements.

+### Connection Completions
+After typing a shape name and space, you'll see connection operators (`->`, `<->`, `--`, `<-`).

+### Style Completions
+Inside style blocks or after `style.`, get suggestions for all style properties like `fill`, `stroke`, `opacity`, `shadow`, etc.

+### Context-Aware Values
+The extension suggests appropriate values based on context:
+- Colors after `fill:` or `stroke:`
+- Directions after `direction:`
+- Boolean values after properties like `shadow:` or `bold:`
+- Existing shapes after connections or `near:`

+### Multi-Word Suggestions
+D2 supports multi-word identifiers without quotes.
+The extension suggests shapes like `database server`, `load balancer`, `web server` without automatically adding quotes.
+You can manually add quotes if needed.

+### Configuration
+You can customize the completion behavior in VS Code settings:
+- `d2.completion.enabled`: Enable/disable code completion
+- `d2.completion.verboseMultiWord`: Show verbose multi-word suggestions
+- `d2.completion.showOriginDetails`: Show inline details about suggestions
+- `d2.completion.enablePatternSuggestions`: Enable AI-powered pattern suggestions
+- `d2.hover.enabled`: Enable hover documentation

 ## Contributing